Field Notes / Build

 Two real, live sites you can click right now, both on that same stack:

-- korvani.co — a full brand site with a real store selling digital products + email capture.
-It used to live on WordPress and paid hosting (~$130+/year in fees).
-Rebuilt with AI onto free hosting: those fees, gone, for a faster, better-looking site.
-Now ~$0/month + Stripe's cut on actual sales.
+• korvani.co: a full brand site with a real store selling digital products + email capture.
+It used to live on WordPress and paid hosting (~$130+/year in per-site fees).
+Rebuilt with AI onto Vercel, it now shares that one $20/month Pro plan with every other site I own: the separate per-site WordPress bill, gone, for a faster, better-looking site.
+No hosting bill of its own, it rides that shared $20 plan, plus Stripe's cut on actual sales.

 What breaks (the honest part)